UserOfficeProject/user-office-core/documentation/docs/developer-guide/kubernetes.md

 _________________________________________________________________________________________________________

 Kubernetes is a platform for automating the deployment, scaling, and operation of containerized applications.
-Helm is a package manager and simplifies the process of deploying and managing applications on Kubernetes by using pre-configured application packages called Helm charts.
+Helm is a package manager that simplifies the process of deploying and managing applications on Kubernetes by using pre-configured application packages called Helm charts.

 ## Repository and Helm Chart